 Tags are a feature in Git that can be used to make a snapshot of a repository from a point in time.
 It is generally used to mark releases (e.g. v1.2.4), and it functions as a shortcut to see what the repo looked like at the time.

 What are releases?

-Releases are a feature in Gitea, independent of Git that allows you to attach files and release notes along with the source code at the time, and share it on Codeberg, linking to a Git tag.
+Releases are a feature in Forgejo, independent of Git that allows you to attach files and release notes along with the source code at the time, and share it on Codeberg, linking to a Git tag.

 Wait, what is the difference between tags and releases?